Jaik8205/Warehouse-Management-System-By-JaiK/README.md

-# Warehouse Management System by Jai Kumar and Ankit Kumar (Jaik) and (ANK)
+# Warehouse Management System by Jai Kumar(Jaik)

-This program is a Warehouse Management System designed by Jai Kumar (Jaik) and Ankit Kumar(ANK) to manage warehouse locations, categories, products, and operations.
+This program is a Warehouse Management System designed by Jai Kumar (Jaik) to manage warehouse locations, categories, products, and operations.

 ## Overview